depixusgenome/trackanalysis/doc/qc.rst

 This indicator, displayed on the very bottom plot, is constructed using all *ok* beads.
 That's the ones which are not filtered out through the *Cleaning* tab.
-It attemps to measure directly whether bead extensions, thus the :math:`z` values, thus hybridization positions are stable throughout all cycles or not.
+It attemps to measure directly whether bead extensions, thus the |z|
+values, thus hybridization positions are stable throughout all cycles or not.
 Should this indicator move by more than :math:`3 nm`, then the plot is outlined in red.